stefenphelps/stefenphelps.com/src/pages/blog/wordpress-much-more-than-just-a-blogging-tool.md

 WordPress is by far the easiest to use for clients that have no experience with a CMS.
 All they have to do is login and they can make as many changes as they want without ever incurring an hourly charge from their a web design company.

 Hopefully I've helped you understand what WordPress is and what it's capable of.
-If you need any more evidence of why Wordpress is a great all-in-one website solution, take a look at our [portfolio page!](http://www.stefenphelpswebdesign.com/category/portfolio/)